LorisSigrist/zocker/README.md

 const data = zocker(my_schema).override(z.ZodNumber, 0).generate();
 ```

 The supplied value will be used if during the generation process a schema is encoutered, that is an *instance* of the supplied `schema`.
+Alternatively, you can also provide the name of the datatype you want to override as a string. (e.g `"number"`).
+Intellisense will help you out here.

 You can also supply a function that returns a value.
 The function must follow the `Generator` type.